 Don’t be afraid to admit that you are less than perfect.
 It is this fragile thread that binds us to each together.

 Don’t be afraid to encounter risks.
-It is by taking chances that we learn how to be pave.
+It is by taking chances that we learn how to be brave.

-Don’t shut love out of your life by saying it’s impossible to find time.
-The quickest way to receive love is to give; the fastest way to lose love is to hold it too tightly; and the best way to keep love is to give it wings!
+Don’t shut love out of your life by saying it’s impossible to find the time.
+The quickest way to receive love is to give; the fastest way to lose love is to hold it too tightly, and the best way to keep love is to give it wings!

 Don’t run through life so fast that you forget not only where you’ve been, but also where you are going.